Vycka/HttpMockSlim/README.md

 # HttpMockSlim

-Slim and simple  Http Server.
+Leightweight Http Server.
 * Created to be used in internal load-tests to mock some http services.

 Developed with these requirements in mind:
+* Support of concurrent requests
-* No admin-rights necessary
+* No admin-rights necessary (unless binding address requires elevated permissions)
 * No dependencies on other nugets
-* Concurrency
+* It's a real http server
 * Easy to mock responses with funcs or with custom IHttpHandlerMock

 Cons: